-Tasty Senegalese dish ( or "A story of the mysterious rice - 2")
+This post is the second part of A party for friendship ( or "A story of the mysterious rice - 1")

 Not being so convinced by the cooperative's staff's answer, that the Djibril's dish was made of couscous and not of rice, I did an internet search.